wyvern800/base-app-spring/README.md

 # base-app-spring
-A basic spring app containing bunch of pre-configurated libraries and stuff to easily start your own app with.
+A basic spring app containing bunch of pre-configured libraries and stuff to easily start your own app with.

 pom.xml
 ```bash